 “Sociologists and policymakers have long been touting art and culture as the cure-all to economically depressed neighborhoods, cities, and regions,” Roney writes.
 "It has been proven that artists—defined as self-employed visual artists, actors, musicians, writers, etc.—can stimulate local economies in a number of ways.”

 Roney says that artists seek out and enhance affordable real estate with economic potential.
 They provide specialized products that can improve production among local businesses.
 They enhance the workforce.
-When not paid for their artistic abilities, they’re filling in as baristas and bartenders.
+They’re filling in as baristas and bartenders when not paid for their artistic abilities.

 Finding a place in West Virginia to create art